Decoupling Task-Solving and Output Formatting in LLM Generation: HMM Pruning and Efficiency

-This section details the computational cost (in FLOPs) of the HMM's forward pass.
-The calculation uses the HMM parameters for the \textit{Llama} model: hidden states $h$=4096, vocabulary size $|\mathcal{V}|$=128k, and $\topk$ states for pruning $k$=200. \paragraph{Before Pruning} The total cost is the sum of the state transition cost ($2h^2$) and the emission cost ($2h|\mathcal{V}|$).
+\paragraph{HMM Forward Computation Cost.} Below, we specify the computational cost (in FLOPs) of the HMM's forward pass.
+The calculation uses the HMM parameters for the \textit{Llama} model: hidden states $h$=4096, vocabulary size $|\mathcal{V}|$=128k, and $\topk$ states for pruning $k$=200. \paragraph{Before Pruning.} The total cost is the sum of the state transition cost ($2h^2$) and the emission cost ($2h|\mathcal{V}|$).

-\paragraph{After Pruning} The cost is the sum of the state transition cost and the pruned emission cost ($2k|\mathcal{V}|$).
+\paragraph{After Pruning.} The cost is the sum of the state transition cost and the pruned emission cost ($2k|\mathcal{V}|$).

 This optimization reduces the HMM's computational overhead from 1.08 GFLOPs to 0.08 GFLOPs, a \textbf{$\sim$13x reduction} per decoding step.